Buying all-new all the time has major environmental consequences. Introducing no-new-anything spring.

-With spring on the horizon, many of us are fantasizing about sandals, spring dresses, shorts and the warm weather that comes with wardrobe transitions.
-It’s also a time when our inboxes and store shelves are flooded with all things new.
-The temptation to buy all new everything is always strong, but especially tempting during seasonal shifts when we’re ready for new styles.
-But while our feeds may be flooded with ads for all things fresh, the environmental impact of all that newness is far less appealing.
+With spring on the horizon, many of us are fantasizing about sandals, spring dresses, shorts, and the warm weather that comes with wardrobe transitions.
+It’s also a time when our inboxes and store shelves are flooded with just-launched clothing collections.
+The temptation to buy all-new everything is always strong, it’s especially tempting during seasonal shifts when we’re ready to refresh our style.
+But the environmental impact of all that newness is far less appealing.

-The environmental impact of the garment, textile and fashion industries are often presented as a fast fashion problem: We’re purchasing too many wear-it-once products that are often produced in factories with substandard conditions that are intense on natural resources and produce crazy carbon emissions.
-But the problems with the industry — and our own consumption — run much deeper than that.
+The environmental impact of the garment, textile and fashion industries are often presented as a fast fashion problem: We’re purchasing too many wear-it-once products often produced in factories with substandard conditions that are intense on natural resources and produce crazy carbon emissions.
+However, the problems with the industry — and our own consumption — run much deeper than that.

-Every aspect of the fashion supply chain makes an impact on the environment, from the dyes to the fabrics (polyester is one of the worst for the environment), and as the truth behind the industry continues to come to light, consumers have had to come face to face with their own consumption habits.
+Every aspect of the fashion supply chain impacts the environment, from toxic dyes to synthetic fabrics (polyester is one of the worst for the environment).
+And as the truth behind the industry continues to come to light, consumers are coming face to face with their own consumption habits.

 A beneficial side effect of all this has bad news is the increase in popularity of secondhand shopping.
-Ten years ago, thrift shopping was still pretty niche, but now you see everyone from luxury-market influencers to celebrities to thrift-dedicated bloggers touting the benefits of thrifting, and showing off their finds.
-If you’ve got your eyes on something new for spring, why not work to lessen your carbon footprint and challenge yourself to a no new anything spring?
+Ten years ago, thrift shopping was still pretty niche.
+Now, everyone from luxury market influencers and celebrities to thrift-dedicated bloggers is showing off their finds.
+If you’ve got your eyes on something new for spring, why not work to lessen your carbon footprint and challenge yourself to a no-new-anything spring?
 Here are

 And what of that favorite sweatshirt or pair of jeans that sadly have a hole in them?
-Make like your granny and mend them!
-A simple online search will turn up hundreds of mending techniques and DIY ideas for fixing garments.
-Broken zipper or a bigger mending project at hand?
+Mend them!
+A simple online search will turn up hundreds of mending techniques and ideas for fixing garments.
+Dealing with a broken zipper or a bigger mending project?
 Bring your clothes to a professional tailor to get them reworked or fixed.
 By placing value in the items you already own and investing in their care, you’re not only cutting back on landfill waste but decreasing your carbon footprint as well.

-Now that you know what you need and what you don’t, it’s time for the main event: shopping.
-But before you hit the mall or power up your laptop, stop and think: Do you really need all those garments to be 100% brand-spanking-new?
+Now that you know what you need and what you don’t, it’s time for the main event: Shopping.
+Before you hit the mall or power up your laptop, stop and think: Do you really need all those garments to be 100 percent brand-spanking-new?
 With the exception of undergarments and socks, the answer to that is probably not!
-But that’s not to say you can’t use current styles as inspiration for thrifting and shopping secondhand, you may even be able to find those exact items on resale sites, like Poshmark, Depop
+That’s not to say you can’t use current styles as inspiration for thrifting and shopping secondhand — you may even be able to find those exact items on resale sites, like Poshmark, Depop,

 For specific garments that you’d like to find used, saved searches on secondhand apps like those mentioned above are an excellent tool.
 That leopard printed slip skirt you’ve seen all over Instagram may not be available on Poshmark in your size right now, but with a saved search, or a few saved keywords, you could be among the first to know when someone does end up selling theirs.

-If You Are Going to Buy New, Buy Organic
+If You’re Going to Buy New, Buy Organic

 Polyester is a byproduct of crude oil.
 Do you really want that on your body?
 If you have to shop new, buying materials with organic certifications can go a long way to decreasing the environmental impact of the garment and massively reducing the amount of water needed to process the material.
 Conventional cotton is also a polluted crop.
 Responsibly and sustainably grown cotton doesn’t use pesticides, herbicides, and fertilizers.
 This is better for you as well as the farmers harvesting the cotton.
 Best of all, organic cotton delivers a luxurious finish, breathes easily, and wicks away moisture better than any synthetic fiber.